pulumi/examples/azure-ts-aks-mean/README.md

 [![Deploy](https://get.pulumi.com/new/button.svg)](https://app.pulumi.com/new)

-# A Node.js demo app deployed on AKS, using CosmosDB
+# Azure Kubernetes Service (AKS) App Using CosmosDB

 Stands up an [Azure Kubernetes Service][aks] (AKS) cluster and a MongoDB-flavored instance of [CosmosDB][cosmos].
 On top of the AKS cluster, we also deploy [Helm][helm] Chart with a simple